Seneca Fall Camporee

 Camp for the weekend.
 We supply space for campsites, water, potties, and program.
 Each unit organizes their own food.
 Check-in is Friday evening, check-out is noon on Sunday.
 Activity stations are open all day Saturday and Sunday morning.
 Stations are not "scheduled".
 Go where you want, stay as long as you please.
 Camp fire Saturday night.
 There are a few special events that do have a schedule.
 More on this below.

-All Scouts (Boy Troops, Girl Troops), Venture Crews, Explorer Posts, and Girl Scout troops.
-Webelos may attend as part of a Troop - no separate Webelos Den registrations.
+All Scouts (Scout BSA Troops (male/female)), Venture Crews, Explorer Posts, and Girl Scout troops (must be age 11 or older.)
+Webelos may attend as part of a Troop (registered as part of the troop.)

 Forming Camporee Patrols